-At least 16 women have accused Donald Trump of varying inappropriate behavior, including allegations of sexual harassment or sexual assault, all coming forward with their accusations before or during his bid for the White House.
+At least 17 women have accused Donald Trump of varying inappropriate behavior, including allegations of sexual harassment or sexual assault, all but one coming forward with their accusations before or during his bid for the White House.

-Trump has vehemently denied all of the women’s accusations.
+Trump has vehemently denied all of the women’s accusations multiple times.
 In some cases, he and his team members have specifically denied individual accusations, but they have also repeatedly issued blanket denials against all the allegations, calling the women liars.

-White House Press Secretary Sarah Sanders said in December the accusations were “litigated” during the campaign, with U.S. voters knowing of the accusations but choosing to vote for him anyway.
+Previously, White House Press Secretary Sarah Sanders said in December 2017 the accusations were “litigated” during the campaign, with U.S. voters knowing of the accusations but choosing to vote for him anyway.

 Only two of Trump’s accusers have taken legal action against him, one pertaining to her sexual misconduct allegations against the president, while the other is an ongoing defamation lawsuit relating to Trump’s calling his accusers liars and alleged disparagement of the accusers during the campaign.